 It is pretty clear that title and status do not matter as much as being proactive in the workplace and meeting your deadlines.

 This might concern you about the working hours; fortunately, the working hours are flexible especially during your exam times.
 The main purpose of having flexible working hours is that the company trusts you in planning effectively for the benefit of the company along with your personal life.

 After all, it is about hitting the work-life balance.

-With a flock of new students coming in each year, the search and competition for student jobs in Denmark are high and competitive.
+With a flock of new students coming in each year, the search for student jobs in Denmark is rather competitive.

 They are either the working class or the professionals that make the job hunt a bit more challenging.

-Another factor that affects the probability of getting a job that you desire is the language.
+Another factor that affects the probability of getting the job you want is the language.
 English is widely accepted and spoken in Denmark.
 However, most of the companies prefer students who have some understanding of the Danish language.
-Not knowing Danish could be one of the major backlashes if you do not learn the language.
+Not knowing Danish could be one of the major backlashes, if you do not learn the language.

 The problem is, not everybody has a chance to learn Danish, especially if you are here only during the time span of your education.
 You will end up asking yourself questions such as what to do?
 Who to talk to?
 How do I get an English-speaking job?